Mary O'Kane: Career

 O’Kane established her own consulting practice that has completed work for government and private sector clients.
-The company completed reviews of the co-operative Research Centres and the Bureau of Meteorology.
+The company completed reviews of the Co-operative Research Centres and the Bureau of Meteorology.

 In 2008, O'Kane was appointed by then NSW Premier Nathan Rees as the state's first Chief Scientist & Engineer.
 Her work included conducting an independent review of coal seam gas related activities, focussing on human health and environmental impacts.
 Reports of the review's findings were published in 2013 and 2014.

 She examined at the request of government, the state's energy security, the decline of koala populations, rail coal dust emissions, and road tunnel air quality.
 In 2018, after almost 10 years in the role, O’Kane resigned to become Chair of the Independent Planning Commission of NSW (formerly the NSW Planning Assessment Commission).

 In March 2022, O'Kane and former NSW Police Commissioner Mick Fuller were appointed to lead an inquiry into the causes of and response to the 2022 eastern Australia floods.
 In August 2022, the inquiry's findings were made public, making 28 recommendations, all of which were supported by the NSW government.

 In November 2022, O'Kane was appointed to head a review into Australia's higher education system, the Australian Universities Accord.
 The Interim Report was released in July 2023, setting out a range of reform directions spanning teaching, research and funding.
 The Final Report was released in February 2024, making 47 recommendations to reform the higher education system, aiming to improve access and outcomes for diverse student cohorts and to support it more than doubling in size by 2050.

+In 2024 she was appointed chair of the Australian Energy Market Operator.

+In 2025, O'Kane was elected by the University of Queensland Senate as the 15th Chancellor, succeed Peter Varghese.
+She commenced her role on 11 July 2026.